RebeccaMurray/Docs/Headware/01-Ultracortex-Mark-IV.md

 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Cables.JPG)

-Than plug the male end in to the header cable on the NODES as seen below.
+In order to connect a wire to an electrode unit, plug the male end in to the header cable on the NODES as seen below.

 ![image](../assets//MarkIV/Photos/Assembly_Node_Plug.JPG)

-Run wires back to our OPENBCI Board and secure with wire clips.
-As mentioned above, if you're using the default OpenBCI electrode configuration, cut the wires so that they terminate at the following nodes:

-* Channel 1(N1P) - Fp1
-* Channel 2(N2P) - Fp2
-* Channel 3(N3P) - C3
-* Channel 4(N4P) - C4
-* Channel 5(N5P) - P7
-* Channel 6(N6P) - P8
-* Channel 7(N7P) - O1
-* Channel 8(N8P) - O2
+Connect the GREY and PURPLE wires to electrode units 1 and 2, the BLUE, GREEN, ORANGE and YELLOW wires to electrode units 3, 4, 5 and 6, and the RED and BROWN wires to electrode units 7 and 8.
+Refer to the diagram in the previous step to see the numbering of the electrode units.
+Then, connect the wire for each electrode to the corresponding pin on your OpenBCI board (electrode unit 1 to pin N1P, electrode unit 2 to pin N2p, electrode unit 3 to pin N3p...).
+Connect wires to the _bottom_ pin, or the pin further from the LED side, out of each pair.

+Once connected, secure loose wires to the frame using clips.

 ![image](../assets//MarkIV/Photos/Assembly_Wire_Clip.JPG)
 ![image](../assets//MarkIV/Photos/Assembly_Wire_Clip2.JPG)

 Your headset should look like this when your finished assembeling the 8 channels.
-16 channel see instructions below on how to add nodes.
+For 16 channel boards, see instructions below on how to add nodes.

 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Finished.JPG)
 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Finished2.JPG)